Want to know the best examples of Facebook feed you can add to your website?

 If you use Facebook’s platform to display your posts in a carousel, you’d need to have coding knowledge to customize the layout.
-Or you’d need to hire an expensive developer to do it for you.

-The great news?
 If you use Custom Facebook Feed Pro, the best Facebook feed plugin for WordPress, you can easily embed a Facebook feed slideshow on your website — easily, risk-free, and quickly.

 7. Facebook Sidebar Widget

-This way, your Facebook content can be seen in every page of your website.
-So, if you want to increase visibility of your Facebook feed, choose this layout.
+This way, your Facebook content can be seen on every page of your website.
+So, if you want to increase the visibility of your Facebook feed, choose this layout.

-Embedding your Facebook feed as a widget is helpful, especially if you’re promoting a limited-time sale, posting real-time updates about your company or displaying your Facebook reviews.
+Embedding your Facebook feed as a widget is helpful, especially if you’re promoting a limited-time sale, posting real-time updates about your company, or displaying your Facebook reviews.

 Since the sidebar widget is highly visible, you can get more exposure to your Facebook posts — something that’s tricky to do when your Facebook page isn’t popular on the platform.

-Interested to do this for your own website?
-Just follow the step-by-step instructions on this post on how to create a Facebook feed widget on WordPress.
+Just follow the step-by-step instructions in this post on how to create a Facebook feed widget on WordPress.

 So, there you have it!
-Congratulations.

 Next thing on your to-do list?
 Just follow the linked tutorials so you can easily recreate these examples and use them for your own business.